sirca/clusterous/README.md

 Note that Clusterous currently does not support creating more that one cluster from the same machine.

+## Logging system

+If the logging system is enabled (see section on advanced options), you can access the logs with the help of the `logging` command:

+    clusterous logging

+This command will create an SSH tunnel from your local machine to the logging instance on the cluster and will present you with a URL to access the logging system's web interface.

 ## Connecting to a container
 When you have an environment running, you may connect to one of your containers' shell via the `connect` command.
 For example, if your environment has a 'master' component, you can use: